jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 In the end it all comes down to your personal situation.

-Make sure to analyzer yourself the figures and check with a professional, as there are several ways to get your ideas funded, and they will provide different conditions, as examples:
+Make sure to analyze yourself the figures and check with a professional, as there are several ways to get your ideas funded, and they will provide different conditions, as examples:

 * https://www.caixabank.es/particular/hipotecas.html